magento/devdocs/src/guides/v2.4/release-notes/commerce-2-4-5.md

 <!--- ACP2E-758-->

-*  Product URL keys now remain unchanged when updating product name via `/rest/default/V1/products/` for a store view.
+*  Product URL keys now remain unchanged when updating product name via `PUT /V1/products/` for a store view.
 Previously, a new URL key was generated based on the new product name and assigned to the product, which overrode the URL key in that store view.

 <!--- ACP2E-712-->